 The housing options officer should carefully assess whether any of these risks apply, but no enquiries should be made with the perpetrators of violence.
 When assessing the likelihood of threats of violence being carried out, the housing options officer should only consider the probability of violence rather than actions which the applicant could take, such as injunctions.
-If no risks apply and the housing options officer decides it would be reasonable to refer the applicant to the authority which made the original PRSO, the housing options officer should also notify the application Duty Letter.
+If no risks apply and the housing options officer decides it would be reasonable to refer the applicant to the authority which made the original PRSO, the housing options officer should notify the applicant of the referral as part of the Re-application Duty Letter.
 The housing options officer should also notify the authority that made the original PRSO by telephone and confirm this in writing using the Referral Notice (Document 13).
 If contact cannot be made by telephone, the housing options officer should send the Referral Notice by fax or email as well as by post.